Transformers: The Headmasters: Adaptations

 Not professionally released in the United States until July 5, 2011, The Headmasters was dubbed into English in Hong Kong by the dubbing company Omni Productions, for broadcast on the Malaysian TV channel, RTM1, and later the Singapore satellite station, StarTV, where it attained greater fame, leading it to often be referred to (albeit erroneously) as the "StarTV dub".
-The dub is, however, infamous for its poor quality, full of mistranslations and incorrect names (for example, Blaster becomes known as "Billy", Blurr is "Wally", Jazz is "Marshall", Hot Rod is "Rodimus" (pronounced "Roadimus"), the Matrix becomes the "Power Pack", Spike is "Sparkle", Soundblaster is "New Soundwave", Metroplex is called "Philip", and Fortress Maximus is occasionally called "Spaceship Bruce"), as well as stilted and even bizarre dialogue, such as "I'll send you express to hell!" and "Fortress Maximus has come himself".
+The dub is, however, infamous for its poor quality, full of mistranslations and incorrect names (for example, Saibertron is pronounced "Cyberton", Blaster becomes known as "Billy", Blurr is "Wally", Jazz is "Marshall", Hot Rod is "Rodimus" (pronounced "Roadimus"), the Matrix becomes the "Power Pack", Spike is "Sparkle", Soundblaster is "New Soundwave", Metroplex is called "Philip", and Fortress Maximus is occasionally called "Spaceship Bruce"), as well as stilted and even bizarre dialogue, such as "I'll send you express to hell!" and "Fortress Maximus has come himself".
 Also, Wheelie does not speak in rhyme (but seems to have a slight Scottish accent), the Dinobots speak normally (Grimlock does not say his famous "Me Grimlock" at all), Raiden is known as "Grimlock", and Blurr speaks abnormally slowly (though this at least can be chalked up to the difficulty of imitating John Moschitta's famous fast-talking style).
 Omni also dubbed the 1990s and 2000s Godzilla movies and Riki-Oh: The Story of Ricky, both of which are often ridiculed for extremely bad and at times cheesy dubbing.
 This dub has seen some releases in the United Kingdom, when it aired on AnimeCentral from September 13, 2007.
 In 2005, the full series with the original Japanese audio with subtitles and the English dub were released over 4-discs on DVD in Region 2.
 The full series was released on DVD in North America by Shout!
 Factory on July 5, 2011, without the English dub.
 In 2008, Madman Entertainment released the series on DVD in Australia in Region 4, PAL format.

 A novel based on this anime titled Transformers: The Headmasters - Dream War (トランスフォーマー ザ・ヘッドマスターズ 夢戦争) was written by Keisuke Fujikawa and released on August 25, 1987.

 An eight-chapter manga adaptation of this anime was written by Masami Kaneda and illustrated by Ban Magami as part of their Fight!
 Super Robot Life Form Transformers: The Comics (戦え！超ロボット生命体トランスフォーマー ザ☆コミックス) series.